Lexell's Comet: Orbit

-Scientists at the time largely believed that comets originated outside the solar system, and therefore initial attempts to model the comet's orbit assumed a parabolic trajectory, which indicated a perihelion date (the date of the closest approach to the Sun) of August 9–10.
+Scientists at the time largely believed that comets originated outside the Solar System, and therefore initial attempts to model the comet's orbit assumed a parabolic trajectory, which indicated a perihelion date (the date of the closest approach to the Sun) of August 9–10.
 When it turned out that the parabolic solution was not a good fit to the comet's orbit, Anders Johan Lexell suggested that the comet followed an elliptical orbit.
 His calculations, made over a period of several years, gave a perihelion of August 13–14 and an orbital period of 5.58 years.
 Lexell also noted that, despite this short-period orbit, by far the shortest known at the time, the comet was unlikely to have been seen previously because its orbit had been radically altered in March 1767 by the gravitational forces of Jupiter.
 It is, therefore, the earliest identified Jupiter family comet (as well as the first known near-Earth object).

-The comet was never seen again.
-Lexell, after conducting further work in cooperation with Pierre-Simon Laplace, argued that a subsequent interaction with Jupiter in July 1779 had further perturbed its orbit, either placing it too far from Earth to be seen or perhaps ejecting it from the Solar System altogether.
+After conducting further work in cooperation with Pierre-Simon Laplace, Lexell argued that a subsequent interaction with Jupiter in July 1779 had further perturbed its orbit, either placing it too far from Earth to be seen or perhaps ejecting it from the Solar System altogether.
 The comet likely no longer approaches any closer to the Sun than Jupiter's orbit.

 Although Comet Lexell was never seen again, it remained interesting to astronomers.
 The Paris Academy of Sciences offered a prize for an investigation into the orbit of the comet.
 Johann Karl Burckhardt won in 1801, and confirmed the calculations of Lexell.
 He calculated that the 1779 close approach to Jupiter drastically altered its orbit and left it with a perihelion of 3.33 AU.
 In the 1840s, Urbain Le Verrier carried out further work on the comet's orbit and demonstrated that despite potentially approaching Jupiter as close as three and a half radii from the planet's centre the comet could never have become a satellite of Jupiter.
 He showed that after the second encounter with Jupiter many different trajectories were possible, given the uncertainties of the observations, and the comet could even have been ejected from the Solar System.
 This foreshadowed the modern scientific idea of chaos.

 Lexell's work on the orbit of the comet is considered to be the beginning of modern understanding of orbit determination.